plus3it/watchmaker/docs/faq.md

 at the source of the problem.
 Watchmaker can be re-installed over itself with no problem, so once the root cause is resolved, simply re-install watchmaker.

+## Why does watchmaker immediately fail to run on my spel-based system?

+System-images created using [spel](https://github.com/plus3it/spel/) enable SELinux role-transitions for all local/baked-in user accounts.
+This includes the provisioning-users created at launchtime by the `cloud-init` utility.
+These users are created with the default SELinux context of `staff_u:staff_r:staff_t:s0-s0:c0.c1023`.
+Their default role-transition can result in the user not having enough privileges to run watchmaker.
+To work around any watchmaker-killing "permission denied" errors this may cause, escalate privileges using `sudo -i -r unconfined_r -t unconfined_t`.

+Note: this should only impact processes that are not initiated via `systemd` (i.e., should not impact provisioning-processes kicked off via userData, CloudFormation or the like).

 ## Why does the watchmaker install fail if my system is FIPS enabled?

 This is primarily a question for Red Hat (and derived distributions).
 As of this